yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-Reversing.markdown

   near-BSSID: 647C3412345A, SSID: UPC3856093, PASS: TUXFTTLL
 ```

-Or try our online service [ubee.deadcode.me](https://ubee.deadcode.me)
+Or try our online service [ubee.deadcode.me](https://ubee.deadcode.me) which uses pre-generated password database
+to lookup passwords matching given SSID.

 Concluding this attack, any user of UBEE EVW3226 with affected router version should stop using this modem, change
 it for different one or configure properly.
 Our attack combined with this [Security Advisory](http://www.securityfocus.com/archive/1/538560)
-can lead to complete take over.
+can lead to complete take over of the router.
+Attacker can install malware to the router, spy on your traffic, attack
+another nodes in network or build botnet from the routers.

-Our UBEE password generator combined with generator from Blasty can crack majority of UPC networks with SSID UPCxxxxxxx (7 digits).
+Our UBEE password generator combined with generator from Blasty can crack majority of UPC networks with SSID `UPC1234567` (7 digits).

 ## Wardriving {#wardriving}
 And now the funny part.